top of page

 she/her/hers

 Sarrah received her B.S. in Psychology from the University of California San Diego in 2016.
 Since joining the clinical psychology Ph.D. program at FSU in Fall 2021, Sarrah’s research has focused on better understanding psychosocial factors that contribute to the development and maintenance of eating pathology, with a specific interest in the impact of ethnoracial group membership.
-Her work aims to 1) identify overlooked differences in eating pathology among ethnoracial groups, and 2) uncover mechanisms responsible for these differences.
-Sarrah has presented independent research at international conferences including the International Conference on Eating Disorders (ICED) and the Eating Disorder Research Society (EDRS) meeting.
-She has published research in multiple journals including the Journal of Psychopathology and Clinical Science and the International Journal of Eating Disorders.
+Her work aims to 1) identify overlooked differences in eating pathology among ethnoracial groups and 2) uncover mechanisms responsible for these differences.
+Sarrah has presented independent research at international conferences, including the International Conference on Eating Disorders and the Eating Disorder Research Society meeting.
+She has published research in multiple journals, including the Journal of Psychopathology and Clinical Science and Psychological Assessment.
 Sarrah plans to continue researching eating disorders across ethnoracial groups to contribute to a comprehensive understanding of these serious conditions as a faculty member at a research university where she will direct her own lab and mentor graduate students.

 she/her/hers

 Alejandra received her B.S. in Psychology (Clinical Track, Honors) with a minor in Statistics at the University of Central Florida in May 2024.
 During her undergraduate years, she completed a senior honors thesis examining the moderated mediating role of body image and exercise motivation in the association between exercise frequency and romantic relationship satisfaction.
-She also co-authored projects focused on body image and loss-of-control eating (LOCE) across diverse populations.
-Since joining the clinical psychology program at FSU in Fall 2024, Alejandra has presented independent research at international conferences, including the International Conference of Eating Disorders (ICED), with travel funded by the Academy of Eating Disorders’ Student/Early Career Investigator/Clinical Trainee Travel Scholarship, as well as the Eating Disorder Research Society (EDRS).
-Alejandra has published a first-author paper using data from her honors thesis and has another under review that examines how social media influences the relationship between peer influence and disordered eating in adults.
+She also co-authored projects focused on body image and loss-of-control eating across diverse populations.
+Since joining the clinical psychology program at FSU in Fall 2024, Alejandra has presented independent research at international conferences, including the International Conference of Eating Disorders, with travel funded by the Academy of Eating Disorders’ Student/Early Career Investigator/Clinical Trainee Travel Scholarship, as well as the Eating Disorder Research Society.
+Alejandra has published a first-author paper that examines how social media influences the relationship between peer influence and disordered eating in adults.
 Alejandra's research interests center on understanding psychosocial factors associated with eating pathology, with particular attention to social media, body image, and, more recently, weight suppression.
 Additionally, Alejandra is interested in examining how the influence of these factors varies across demographic groups.

 Holly Spinner